 How to bake chicken breast?
 Bake for a short time at a high temperature.
 You will get delightful results, every time.

 Baking the chicken for 30 minutes at 350 degrees F will yield dry meat.
 But baking it for just 15-20 minutes at 450 degrees will result in delightfully juicy chicken breast, every time.

-It can be.
-Unless you cook it according to the method outlined below.
+Chicken breast can be dry and flavorless, unless you cook it according to the method outlined below.
 Or unless you marinate and grill chicken breast.

 I used to dread having it for dinner.
 It always turned out so dry!
-But I still made this dish, because it’s so convenient, healthy, filling and affordable.
+But I still made this dish, because it’s so convenient, filling and affordable.
 I tried all kinds of marinades and seasonings.
 However, nothing helped!